A Mimikatz Post-Mortem

 - Regular Defender will key off the use of

-. - Defender for Endpoint probably unpacks
+upx. - Defender for Endpoint probably unpacks

-'s algorithm doesn't sufficiently obfuscate strings, and is easily (intentionally, efficiently) reversible, so it doesn't appear to be reliably useful for evading AV/EDR, even when combined with other methods.- Using
+upx-packed binaries in a virtual environment before making a determination. upx's algorithm doesn't sufficiently obfuscate strings, and is easily (intentionally, efficiently) reversible, so it doesn't appear to be reliably useful for evading AV/EDR, even when combined with other methods.- Using

-without obfuscating the loader seems to be playing with fire.
+donutwithout obfuscating the loader seems to be playing with fire.